 Ginger root can be used fresh in cooking or as a tea.
 Liquid ginger extract can be added to tea or other beverages, and the powdered form can be swallowed in a capsule.
 Ginger essential oils can be diluted in a carrier oil and applied to the area.

 Cinnamomum cassia, which is also known as Chinese cinnamon or cassia oil, is commonly used in Chinese medicine to treat stomach pain and inflammatory diseases.
-In Chinese medicine, it’s known as one of the most important medicinal herbs.
-Recent research supports the use of Chinese cinnamon in the treatment of inflammation.
+In Chinese medicine, it’s known as one of the most important medicinal herbs. supports the use of Chinese cinnamon in the treatment of inflammation.

 During one study, researchers fed cassia oil to mice and saw a significant decrease in uric acid levels.
 This suggests that cassia oil can prevent future gout attacks.